gramuah/ccnn/README.md

 ### Remarks

-In order to provide a better distribution, this repository *unifies and reimplement* in Python some of the original modules.
-Due the changes in the libraries, the results produced by the pretrained models may have been slightly changed with respect to the numbers provided in the paper.
+In order to provide a better distribution, this repository *unifies and reimplements* in Python some of the original modules.
+Due to these changes in the libraries used, the results produced by this software might be slightly different from the ones reported in the paper.

 ### Acknowledgements